 Burundi Calendar with Holidays 2026

-All Saints Day is celebrated on 1 November and year ends with Christmas Day on 25 December.
+All Saints Day is celebrated on 1 November, and the year ends with Christmas Day on 25 December.
 Together, these holidays provide time for monuments, faith, and unity across the country.

 Burundi Holiday Calendar 2026